Warehousing declarations and records

 Since you are responsible for the goods during storage, make sure that you have the enough information regarding the goods.
 A goods description and quantity is important information for the warehouse keeper.

 You need the goods description in Finnish, Swedish or English.
 You need to enter the goods into your records and, when necessary, to submit the customs declaration in one of these languages, even though the goods arrive under a transit filled out in e.g. Flemish or Bulgarian, which is accepted in the country of departure.
-Keep this in mind when entering into agreements.
 As warehouse keeper you also declare warehousing to Customs.
 Check the data content requirements for these declarations.

 How do I submit customs warehousing declarations?